mjolnirapp/mjolnir/README.md

    Not a question.
 But anyway, there are no public *or* private APIs to manage Spaces in OS X 10.9 or 10.10, there are only private APIs that work in 10.8.
-So, literally no app can do this, not just us.
+No open source project has been able to crack this problem yet, not just us.

 2. **Does LuaRocks have a way to upgrade modules automatically?**